-- 3.1 The projected contract values shown in the column headed "Projected PRSA contract value if account is taken of applicable expenses and charges to date" should be the amounts it is projected will be received by those contributors who transfer or mature. - 3.2 The values shown in the column headed "Projected PRSA contract value if no account is taken of applicable expenses and charges to date" should be the amounts it is projected would be received by those contributors who transfer or mature if there were no contract charges. - 3.3 The projected investment growth shown in the column headed "Projected investment growth to date" means the investment return on the contract value if no account is taken of applicable expenses and charges to date, as defined in Paragraph 3.2, in the period up to and including the year referred to. - 3.4 The Table of Benefits should be interpreted as including an arithmetic demonstration of how the projected PRSA contract values if no account is taken of applicable expenses and charges are derived, so that the total amount of contributions paid into the PRSA contract to date plus projected investment growth to date will equal the projected PRSA contract value if no account is taken of applicable expenses and charges to date. - 3.5 The determination of the contract values as defined in Paragraph 3.1 will require the construction of two additional columns of values, being: - (a) the investment return earned on the contract value if account is taken of applicable expenses and charges to date in the period up to and including the year referred to; and - (b) the total deductions to cover expenses and charges of the PRSA provider made in the period up to and including the year referred to.
+- 3.1 The projected contract values shown in the column headed "Projected PRSA contract value if account is taken of applicable expenses and charges to date" should be the amounts it is projected will be received by those contributors who transfer or mature. - 3.2 The values shown in the column headed "Projected PRSA contract value if no account is taken of applicable expenses and charges to date" should be the amounts it is projected would be received by those contributors who transfer or mature if there were no contract charges in the period from the effective date of the statement up to and including the year referred to.

+- 3.3 The projected investment growth shown in the column headed "Projected investment growth to date" means the investment return on the contract value if no account is taken of applicable expenses and charges to date, as defined in Paragraph 3.2, in the period from the effective date of the statement up to and including the year referred to. - 3.4 The Table of Benefits should be interpreted as including an arithmetic demonstration of how the projected PRSA contract values if no account is taken of applicable expenses and charges to date, as defined in Paragraph 3.2, are derived, so that the value (if any) of the PRSA assets at the effective date of the statement plus the total amount of contributions paid into the PRSA contract in the period from the effective date of the statement up to and including the year referred to plus projected investment growth to date, as defined in Paragraph 3.3, will equal the projected PRSA contract value if no account is taken of applicable expenses and charges to date, as defined in Paragraph 3.2. - 3.5 The determination of the contract values as defined in Paragraph 3.1 will require the construction of two additional columns of values, being: - (a) the investment return earned on the contract value if account is taken of applicable expenses and charges to date in the period from the effective date of the statement up to and including the year referred to; and - (b) the total deductions to cover expenses and charges of the PRSA provider made in the period from the effective date of the statement up to and including the year referred to.